GooseSAndboxx/DevEnvironment/README.md

 - Verify that the port numbers match between Docker, ngrok, and your application settings.

 For further assistance, refer to the [ngrok documentation](https://ngrok.com/docs) or raise an issue in the repository.

----

-This guide now includes the necessary steps to set up ngrok and integrate it with your development environment, making it accessible over the internet.
-The steps are simplified for beginners, with clear instructions and commands.